How To Transfer U.S. Savings Bonds After Death

 Savings Bonds Owned by One Person

 If a savings bond names only one person as the owner, then the bond becomes part of the estate when the owner dies.
-If the will doesn't specifically leave the bond to someone, it passes through the residuary clause of the will, or under state law if there is no valid will.
+That means it passes to whomever is named to receive the bond in the will (or the residuary beneficiary if no one is specifically named in the will to receive the bond), or if there is no valid will, then to the heirs under state law.
+Below are more details depending on whether probate is necessary.

 Jointly Owned Savings Bonds